zaproxy/zaproxy-website/site/content/blog/2025-04-09-portswigger-labs-broken-brute-force-protection-ip-block/index.md

 #### Step 3: Add the Payload

-xt, let’s open the Fuzzer dialog.
+Next, let’s open the Fuzzer dialog.
 Right-click the captured POST request from the *Sites* tab and select *Attack* > *Fuzz*.
 In the *Fuzzer Locations* tab, we’ll select the password value as the position we want to fuzz.
 Highlight it to activate the *Add* button:

 ![fuzz-password.png](images/fuzz-password.png)